-This is an exciting, new activity within Free Minds, Free People.
-We are inviting organizations and individuals working on a specific issue within education for liberation to organize a convening in which participants can build toward national connectedness and collective action on that issue.
+We are inviting organizations and individuals working on a specific issue within Education for Liberation to organize a convening where participants can build toward national connectedness and collective action on that issue.
 We envision these assemblies as collaborative movement building and strengthening spaces within Free Minds, Free People.

 Each proposal submission page contains more detailed guidelines about what we are looking for in each proposal type.